dmh247365/javascript-detailed/Callbacks/readme.md

 ![frame3-6-svg](svg/Frame3-6.svg)

 1. - As can be seen we are back in the `copyArrayAndManipulate` function.
-2. - The `condition expression` is false, ie 3 is not less than 3.
+2. - The `conditional expression` is false, ie 3 is not less than 3.
 3. - Also note that the variable `output` now has a populated array containing the integers 2, 4 & 6.

 As the `for loops` conditional expression has not be met we exit out of it.